 - Amphitheater Oct 2015 Public Meeting articles: Capitol Hill Times | Capitol Hill Blog

 In 2015, Volunteer Park Trust received a grant from Seattle Garden Club to create a garden named in their honor.
+A year later we are proud to announce the completion of the Seattle Garden Club bed!

 - Remove invasive plants; remove, prune, and reposition overgrown plants